 Adding Baseboard Heat to a Steam Boiler

-Important - All the following applications require an aquastat on the boiler to keep the boiler from making steam and overheating the home when the demand is DHW or baseboard heat only.
+Important - All the following applications require an aquastat on the boiler to prevent the boiler from producing steam and overheating the home when the demand is for DHW or baseboard heat only.

-During my years as a boiler tech, I have piped a steam boiler located in the basement and supply hot water to upstairs radiation using boiler water and no heat exchanger.
-It always seemed wrong to put hot water radiation above a steam boiler without a heat exchanger but found out it worked well if you do not exceed 30' above the water line of the boiler.
+During my years as a boiler technician, I have piped a steam boiler located in the basement and supplied hot water to upstairs radiators using boiler water and no heat exchanger.
+It always seemed wrong to put hot water radiation above a steam boiler without a heat exchanger, but I found out it worked well if you do not exceed 30' above the water line of the boiler.

 This practice does work well with no problems if done properly.
-If you are adding the hot water radiation circulated above a steam boiler, it is a good practice to size the radiation on 160F to 170F water temperature to assist in the water in the piping not flashing to steam after the circulator turns off.
-Following the below drawing will allow for a good operation.
+If you are adding hot water radiation to a steam boiler, it is a good practice to size the radiation for a 160°F to 170°F water temperature to help prevent the water in the piping from flashing to steam after the circulator turns off.
+Following the drawing below will allow for a good operation.

 When sizing the steam boiler, you have the option of adding hot water baseboard and/or an indirect water heater.
 If not done properly your DHW or baseboard loop can affect the steaming of the boiler.
 Let's look at options.